JarrLane/Offensive_Meeting_Content/JavaScript-Vulnerabilities/JavaScript-fundamentals/js-intro.md

 AND you do something that preserves that inner function — like returning it or assigning it somewhere.

+Make objects from literals, new keyword, constructor, .assign, .create, and .fromEntries.

+The .create creates an object from an existing object.
+FromEntries from key/value pairs.
+Assign to copy one or more source objects to a target object

 Continue at function this